design-group/ignition-docker-legacy/readme.md

 This image is automatically built for versions 8.1.13-8.1.28, new versions will be updated, but any features are subject to change with later versions.
 Upon a new pull request, if a valid build file is modified, it will trigger a build test pipeline that verifies the image still operates as expected.

-If using a windows device, you will want to [Set up WSL](docs/setting-up-wsl.md)
+If using a Windows device, you will want to [Set up WSL](docs/setting-up-wsl.md)

 ___